 The Regulation states that recordable offences are those punishable with imprisonment and those specified in the Schedule to the Regulation.

 Until 2017, many driving offences committed abroad went unpunished.
-However, if you commit a safety related offence such as drink-driving, speeding, using a mobile phone while driving, ignoring a red light etc, the DVLA must provide your details to an EU country that request them.
+However, if you commit a safety related offence the DVLA must provide your details to an EU country that request them.
+Examples of such offences include drink-driving, speeding, using a mobile phone while driving, ignoring a red light etc.

 Offences committed outside the EU

 If you have been convicted in a country outside of the EU, the conviction details may be forwarded to the UK if you are a UK national.
-A lot will depend on which country is involved and how committed it is to the exchange of criminal records data, but as outlined below, even if the information hasn’t been automatically supplied to UK police, it may still be requested at a later date.
+A lot will depend on which country is involved; some are more committed than others to the exchange of criminal records data.
+However, even if information hasn’t been automatically supplied to UK police, it may still be requested at a later date.

-The UK is part of the International criminal conviction exchange, which enables police forces to easily exchange relevant information.
+The UK is part of the International criminal conviction exchange.
+As a result, police forces are able to easily exchange relevant information.

 Similarly, even if an offence committed outside of the UK has not been communicated to UK police, a request may still reveal it.